-If otherwise eligible, both you and your Spouse will receive the benefit supplement and annual adjustment under the 100% J&S option.
+If otherwise eligible, both you and your Spouse will receive the benefit supplement and annual adjustment granted by the Board.

 After Leaving Active Service

 If you choose the 100% J&S option after you have begun to receive benefit payments, the benefit amount you are receiving at the time you make the election will be reduced for the remainder of your lifetime, even if your spouse predeceases you.
 Your monthly benefit is actuarially reduced based on your age and your Spouse's age, and actuarial assumptions adopted by the Board.